 - In 2016, a CBS affiliate interviewed Tommy Strelka regarding Haynes and James v.
 Asplundh, a case in which a supervisor brandished an assault rifle at two minority employees.

-- In 2017, Strelka Law Office represented a former law professor in a Title IX and Title VII suit against the Appalachian School of Law.
+- In 2017, Strelka Employment Law represented a former law professor in a Title IX and Title VII suit against the Appalachian School of Law.
 The matter received national news coverage and is notable for the extension of Title IX protections to faculty.

 - In 2017, the Fourth Circuit Court of Appeals ruled in Dunn v.
 Millirons, that a sheriff could not be shielded by immunity and that a sheriff's deputy could advance wrongful termination claims against the sheriff.